-Virgin Money then became a fully licensed high street bank nearly a decade ago, after buying out the Church House Trust and taking over the ailing Northern Rock.
+Given the sheer number of ventures Sir Richard Branson has taken on, it’s perhaps no surprise he started a financial services business in the 1990s.
+Virgin Money then became a fully licenced high street bank nearly a decade ago, after buying out the Church House Trust and taking over the ailing Northern Rock.

 Sir Richard has now sold his stake and the company is under new ownership.
 The takeover by the Clydesdale and Yorkshire Banking Group (CYBG) has made it the UK’s sixth-largest bank.

 If you’re thinking about opening a Virgin Money savings account, here are its interest rates, fees, and pros and cons.

 Virgin Money instant access savings accounts